AzureAD/azure-activedirectory-library-for-android/docs/Automation/how_to_run_tests.md

   - Also happens to contain some ADAL without Broker test cases (These were added here in interest of time to avoid creating a separate ADAL Automation app - we will relocate this in the future if needed)

+### Supported devices/emulators

+The UI Automation tests are currently optimized for Pixel 2, 3 and 4 and API levels 28 and 29 (emulator images should include google playstore) The tests may run fine on other devices too, however, we don't provide any guarantee is we haven't validated them.
+Over time we will try to optimize for more devices.

+### Preparing a device/emulator

+For the tests to run successfully the device/emulator must have the google playstore installed.
+The tests will install apps from the playstore during their execution.
+The device/emulator playstore app will also need to be signed in with a google account before running the tests.

 ### What Project Properties are supported when running UI Automation?

 UI Automation Tests support passing some additional command line arguments that can control the behavior of the tests.
 Some of these arguments may or may not be needed depending on your needs if you find yourself sticking to the defaults.